Silverton Mountain: Heli Skiing

 Silverton Mountain is the only operation in the contiguous United States to offer heli skiing by the drop.
 Silverton Mountain heli accessed terrain is designated for advanced and expert skiers and snowboarders only.

 History

 Silverton Mountain was founded by Aaron and Jen Brill and opened for business on January 19, 2002 with one double chair that had been purchased from Mammoth Mountain Ski Area.
 Known for lift accessed backcountry skiing, Silverton Mountain also maintains educational programs such as Avalanche Level I, Avalanche Level II, and Backcountry 101.

 The ski area is designed to have minimal impact on the environment.
 Based purely on skiing and not on development Silverton Mountain has no plans of building condos or high-speed chairlifts.
-Voted Best of the West: Skiing in Colorado, Utah, California and Nevada for Extreme Terrain by USA Today.
+In 2006 it was voted "Best of the West: Skiing in Colorado, Utah, California and Nevada for Extreme Terrain" by USA Today.